kristinwaters/DataScience/README.md

 # Data Science

-The results of playing around with data science in my spare time.
+Small projects related to data science and analytics.